For reviewers

 Signing Up as a Reviewer

-When you register as a user with the website, you may be asked to sign up for the reviewer role.
-If this has been enabled, you can add the reviewer role at any time, even if you’ve already registered, by going to the User Profile page in the editorial backend.
+When you register as a user with the website, you are asked whether you wish to sign up for the reviewer role.
+You can also add the reviewer role at any time, even if you’ve already registered, by going to the User Profile page in the editorial backend.

-You'll also be asked to specify your reviewer interests, so that editors can make better choices when selecting reviewers for a submission.
+You'll also be asked to specify your reviewer interests, so that Editorial team can make better choices when selecting reviewers for a submission.

 In many cases, you may have already been added into the system as a reviewer.
-This happens when an editor wants to invite you to review a submission but you’re not yet registered in the system.
+This happens when an Editor wants to invite you to review a submission, but you’re not yet registered in the system.
+In that case, the Editorial Team will set up your account and send you review invitation and access parameters.

 Completing a Review